Cricket for Dummies: A Beginner’s Guide To Understanding Cricket

 Whether you’re a total beginner or simply if you’ve ever wondered how cricket works, understand the game with this beginner’s guide to cricket.

 Australia’s national sport can be confusing at times.
-We have all been left baffled at a decision, or even questioning what in the world is going on when watching a cricket game.
+We have all been left baffled at a decision, struggling with the rules, or even questioning what in the world is going on when watching a cricket game.

-Thankfully, Hunter and Bligh will end all confusion with this Cricketing for Dummies guide.
+Thankfully, Hunter and Bligh will end all confusion with this easy to understand cricketing guide for dummies.
 You might even end up being the next Bradman!

-So let’s start with the makeup of the teams:
+So let’s start with the formations of the teams:

 - Cricket is played with two teams of 11.

 - These teams consist of batsmen, bowlers and players called all-rounders.

 Next, what equipment do you need to play cricket?

 - A length of flat ground.

 - Wickets (or stumps).